ahualoh/surfs_up/README.md

  Module 9: Advanced Data Storage and Retrieval (using SQLAlchemy, SQLite, and Flask)

 ## Overview of the analysis: Explain the purpose of this analysis.
 We are interested in opening up an ice cream shop on the Hawaiian Island of Oahu...
-This analsysi specifically addresses the "investor", W. Avy's, request to compare the temperatures of June and December to get a general idea for weather patterns throughout the year.
+This analysis specifically addresses the "investor", W. Avy's, request to compare the temperatures of June and December to get a general idea for weather patterns throughout the year.

 ## Results: